judepayne/draw-graph/web-draw-graph/help1.md

 will style the Simon node according to those Graphviz attributes specified.
 Please see the links just above for a description of all available attributes and colours.

 One node in your graph might occur many times in the data you load, as that node participates in multiple edges.
 Styling it once is sufficient in the data.
+If you style the same nodes appearing in different edges differently, then styles are merged with the repeated styling attributes in the last node winning over the previous.

+Styles set on a node will win out over global defaults specified by draw-graph's options.
+For example, if you specify `shape:rect` on a node, but `ellipse` in the 'node shape' option, then `rect` will win out for that node.

+There’s a complete description of all attributes [here](https://www.graphviz.org/doc/info/attrs.html) and the various colours (also from Graphviz) are specified [here](https://www.graphviz.org/doc/info/colors.html), although it's also fine to specify a color in hex format e.g. #4286f4 (please google for 'color picker').

 Please see the same graphviz page as linked above for a comprehensive list of all the available attributes.

+*Edge meta data*

+Edge meta data is specified as a chain of key value pairs and can be anything you want, bearing in mind the limitations from the special characters section.
+It's form is:

+    key1:value1:key2:value2:key3... etc

+Edge meta data is useful for display as labels on your edges.
+There's an option described below called 'edge labels' where you can specify one of the keys to be used across all edge labels.
+It's also useful for filtering down to a particular set of edges e.g. `volume>100` using the 'filter graph' option described below.
+It's generally useful to have a standard set of edge meta data keys across all edges so that labels and filtering can be consistently applied.
+The example called 'Complex architecture diagram' is a good example use of edge meta data.

+*Styling edges*

+Optionally an edge row can have an additional comma after the data of the two nodes have been specified followed by a `|` character and then a list of keys and values that are used to specify how that particular edge is to be displayed.
+For example:

+    Bluebird-class:Simon:1434,Yellow-class:Anita:20345,|color:deeppink:thickness:2

+The edge attributes used to specify display of the edges are actually Graphviz attributes.

+Useful common ones include `label` (a text label for the edge), `style` (e.g. set to `dashed` or don't set for an undashed line, or set to `invis` for no line at all), `penwidth` (the thickness of the edge, for example, try a value of 5 for a thick line).
+If you specify any attributes here that can also be set globally by a draw-graph option, for example the label, the per-edge setting specified the data will win out over the default specified in the options.

 ####3) Cluster Style rows

 Cluster Style rows are not used to specify if/ how nodes should be put into clusters in the graph, but they are used just for styling the clusters.
-A cluster style row is always started with a `cs:`.
+A cluster style row is always started with a `cs,`.

 A cluster style row has the form:

-    cs:Yellow-class|bgcolor:cornsilk1:style:rounded
+    cs,Yellow-class|bgcolor:cornsilk1:style:rounded

+It always has to start with `cs` to indicate the type of row.
 Before the `|` you put the value of the cluster that you are styling, and after, a colon separated list of Graphviz key value pairs.
 Please see the same links as before.

 If you click through the **Examples** on the main page, you’ll see how various effects can be achieved.
 There’s a section on more advanced layout tricks, where you need to understand more about Graphviz, further down on this page.